JoshuaRowePhantom/Phantom.Coroutines/README.md

 Task.h provides an extensible task<> implementation for implementing coroutines that have a single awaiter.
 The coroutine is started when the task is co_await'ed.
 This implementation is particularly cheap, and doesn't even use atomic operations.
-The only support operation on a task is to co_await it; it cannot be moved or copied.
+The only support operation on a task is to move it and to co_await it once.
 Upon co_await'ing the task, the coroutine is started.
 When the coroutine completes, the awaiting coroutine is resumed via symmetric transfer, and the return value or exception is propagated to the caller.